Editor’s Note: This case study was updated in 2024.

-You and your hunting partner are mid-way through what has been an exceptionally extended weekend elk hunting in the Wind Rivers.
+You and your hunting partner are midway through what has been an exceptional extended weekend elk hunting in the Wind Rivers.
 You are base camping in the Shoshone National Forest.
-Highway 28 is 30 min away via dirt road, the nearest town 30 minutes further away.
+Highway 28 is 30 minutes away via dirt road, the nearest town is 30 minutes further.

 SOAP Report